-Consistent tiredness during daytime may signify a sleep problem.
+Consistent tiredness during the daytime may signify a sleep problem.
 This is associated with falling asleep in between for a few minutes, despite getting hours of sleep at night.

 The unusual tiredness will make you feel dull, mentally fatigued, and drained of confidence.
 This may indicate the sleeping disorder, Narcolepsy.
-This means that you will encounter sudden feeling of tiredness.
+This means that you will encounter a sudden feeling of tiredness.
 It causes you to fall asleep without warning.
 If this problem persists for a few weeks, then do visit a doctor for a diagnosis.

 2. Lack of Concentration